sophi-li/OKRs-self-learning/README.md

 # OKRs for Self Learning
 Sophia's [self learning plan](https://docs.google.com/spreadsheets/u/1/d/1HAFmN-UvrFHBYnMRrjpgCKGGjZT1sZnnWI5YfOrw0uo/edit?pli=1#gid=0) on becoming a software engineer, Objectives and Key Results (OKR) style.

-The OKRs methodology is for anyone for wants to set up an ambitious and measurable plan to achieve their goals, any goals.
-The resources below are for anyone who wants to explore or start a career in software engineer or software development.
+The OKRs methodology is for anyone who wants to set up an ambitious and measurable plan to achieve their goals, any goals.
+The resources below are for anyone who wants to explore or start a career in software engineering or software development.

 Self learning is still (and is always) in progress!
 This repo is actively updated with new resources and learnings.

 ## What are OKRs?
-Objectives and Key Results (OKRs) are a strategic planning tool used by many tech organizations such as Google to establish cross functional team alignment, which ultimately helps move the needle closer to achieving the organization's mission.
+Objectives and Key Results (OKRs) is a strategic planning tool used by many tech organizations such as Google to establish cross functional team alignment, which ultimately helps move the needle closer to achieving the organization's mission.

 **Objectives** are ambitious goals.
 If your objectives make you feel uncomfortable, that's a sign you're setting up your OKRs with a healthy amount of rigor!